gemeofficial/gemeblog/blog/2025-07-31-how-long-do-blueberries-last-in-the-fridge/index.md

 Not sure if your blueberries are still good?
 Here are signs that they’ve spoiled:

-- Mold: White, fuzzy patches mean it’s time to throw them out.
+- **Mold**: White, fuzzy patches mean it’s time to throw them out.

-- Shriveled or dried berries: Dehydrated blueberries are past their prime but might still be usable in baking.
+- **Shriveled or dried berries**: Dehydrated blueberries are past their prime but might still be usable in baking.

-- Off smell: Sour or fermented odor means they’re no longer safe to eat.
+- **Off smell**: Sour or fermented odor means they’re no longer safe to eat.

-- Leaky or mushy berries: These are signs of rot and bacterial growth.
+- **Leaky or mushy berries**: These are signs of rot and bacterial growth.

 If only one or two berries are moldy, you can salvage the rest by removing the bad ones, rinsing the good ones thoroughly, and drying them completely before storing.